-During class on 08/25/2021 I will unlock a 3-question midterm exam on Carmen.
-Yes, that's the first day of class.
-The exam will be due no later than 5 p.m. on 10/08/2021.
-You will have a strict word limit of 700 words for each answer.
+No later than three weeks before it is due (10/12/2022 at 2pm, via Carmen), I will unlock a 3-question midterm exam on Carmen.
+You will have a strict word limit of 800 words for each answer.
 This is a tight word limit, meaning that editing will play a very important role in the midterm.
 I will post a comprehensive grading rubric and a citation guide for the midterm on Carmen.
+I strongly recommend that you consult that rubric prior to starting the midterm.